DA: The World Is Round

 “For what I’ve known for as many years and what I’ve been taught is that the Earth is round, but I mean, if you really think about it from a landscape of the way we travel, the way we move and the fact that, can you really think of us rotating around the sun and all planets aligned, rotating in specific dates being perpendicular with what’s going on with these planets and stuff like this … It doesn’t come back.
 There is no concrete information except for the information that they’re giving us.”

 It used to be fun to mock ignorance (okay it’s still fun) but since we live in an age of climate change denial, political repression of scientists and alternative facts we have to take batshit statements from public figures, even athletes, seriously.
-That’s I liked this rebuttal from psychology prof Craig A. Foster.
+That’s why I like this rebuttal from psychology prof Craig A. Foster.
 Says Foster:

 “United States residents might think the idea of a flat Earth is so absurd that it could never become a serious political concern.
 They shouldn’t.
 Science educators fight this type of battle daily.
 The scientific evidence that the Earth is billions of years old is nearly as convincing as the evidence that the Earth is round.
 The United States has a vice president and several other politicians who nevertheless believe in a “young Earth” or are unwilling to contradict the idea publicly.”